SwiftHow/cuckoo/README.md

 ## How to Install or Use
 You should already set up a [ghost blog](https://ghost.org/).
 If you are not prepared yet, please refer to the official [installation page](http://support.ghost.org/installation/).

 When you get ready, just clone the repo to a folder under your blog's theme folder: `content/themes/`.
-Restart ghost and you can find the `Cuckoo` in the blog setting panle.
+Restart ghost and you can find the `Cuckoo` in the blog setting panel.

 ## How to Modify or Develop
 ### Sass